 - Abu-Jamal, Mumia

-Connexipedia Article Resource Type: Article/Report/Letter An African-American activist who was convicted and sentenced to death for the 1981 murder of a Philadelphia police officer.
+Connexipedia Article Resource Type: Article An African-American activist who was convicted and sentenced to death for the 1981 murder of a Philadelphia police officer.
 His conviction was based on dubious evidence and dubious legal proceedings.
 (Born 1954).

 - American-Iranian journalist Roxana Saberi on hunger strike for past five days

-Sources News Release Resource Type: Article/Report/Letter Published: 2009 Roxana Saberi, the young American-Iranian journalist who was sentenced to eight years in prison on a spying charge in Tehran on 18 April, has been on hunger strike for the past five days.
+Sources News Release Resource Type: Article Published: 2009 Roxana Saberi, the young American-Iranian journalist who was sentenced to eight years in prison on a spying charge in Tehran on 18 April, has been on hunger strike for the past five days.

 - Barred from Prison